 American burger chain Five Guys' first-ever outlet in Singapore at Plaza Singapura will open next Monday (Dec 16), the company confirmed during a media preview today (Dec 13).

 The fast food outlet will take over the ground level of the mall near the main atrium, which will have both indoor and outdoor seating options.
-According to a statement, it is slated to open in the fourth quarter of 2019.

 [Original article, June 12]